MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 For additional information: [Delete a user from your organization](/microsoft-365/admin/add-users/delete-a-user).

-## 2. When can I see the Unlicensed OneDrive accounts report in the admin center?
+2. When can I see the Unlicensed OneDrive accounts report in the admin center?
 **Answer:** Some admins will have access to this page as soon as July 26, 2024, but most admins will be able to access the page closer to August 16, 2024.

-## 3. When will an unlicensed account get archived?
+3. When will an unlicensed account get archived?
 **Answer:** For newly unlicensed OneDrive accounts, it will be after 93 days of the license removal or user deletion.
 For example, a OneDrive account that became unlicensed on August 1, 2025, will be inaccessible to users as of November 2, 2025.
 For unlicensed OneDrive accounts with license removal before October 26, 2024, the accounts will be archived sometime between late January 2025 to late March 2025.

-## 4. How does it impact eDiscovery in Microsoft Purview?
+4. How does it impact eDiscovery in Microsoft Purview?
 **Answer:** Microsoft Purview eDiscovery and Content Search will still be discoverable in archived content.
 You will need to reactivate any archived sites first to access content, and then an export option will be available.
 Files with retention policies will follow standard procedures of deletion and restoration.

-## 5. How does it impact Retention Policy, Retention Setting, or Litigation Hold?
+5. How does it impact Retention Policy, Retention Setting, or Litigation Hold?
 **Answer:** Archived OneDrive accounts fully honor retention policies, settings, and litigation holds.
 For example, if your company has a 5-year retention policy, it remains unchanged whether the OneDrive account is active or archived.
 Archiving does not reset the timeline of the retention policy or holds.

-## 6. Can I delete an unlicensed account without Archive reactivation?
+6. Can I delete an unlicensed account without Archive reactivation?
 **Answer:** Yes.
 An archived unlicensed account can be deleted from the archive state.
 However, if the account is under retention policy, the unlicensed account cannot be deleted, and the admin will receive an error message.

+7. When will I get charged?
+**Answer:** Once a payment method is provided, billing will follow the routine cycle for archived content.
+If there is no retention policy and billing stops, your content will be deleted within a 93-day period.
+If a retention policy is still active, the policy will be honored regardless of billing status.
+If the account has no retention and billing, the 93-day content deletion lifecycle will begin.

 ## Related topics